ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 ## Source Code Review

-Let's analyse the files retrieved from git repo, first lets have a look at the `README.md` to understand what this repo is about:
+Before analysing the PHP files retrieved from git repo, first lets take a look at the `README.md` to understand what the repo is about:

 ```shell
 cfx:  ~/Documents/htb/travel/gitrepo  |master ✓|